MaslowCommunityGarden/Maslow-kits-for-sale-soon./INSTRUCTIONS.md

-It's the same kit as the original, you can follow the instructions [here](https://www.maslowcnc.com/assemblyguide)
+You can follow the instructions [here](https://www.maslowcnc.com/assemblyguide)